Creative Gift Ideas for Men (How to Pick the Right Present for a Guy)

 Classic Collections: He may already have the full set of collections by his favorite artist, but maybe not.
 Once in a while, collections are issued in one country but not another.
 Check to see if there are anthologies being distributed outside your borders and order in time for delivery.
 He might also enjoy music from artists that inspired the artists he loves, for a new twist on things.

-Concert Tickets: Chances are, you either live in or near a city where big-name artists or groups tour.
-Check upcoming calendars and get tickets for the next big the event.
-If it's out of town, that's even better - you'll both enjoy a getaway, with a show and dinner.
+Chances are, you either live in or near a city where big-name artists or groups tour.
+Check upcoming calendars and get tickets for the next big event.
+If it's out of town, that's even better—you'll both enjoy a getaway, with a show and dinner.

 Maybe your guy is gruff on the outside (or shy or quiet) and doesn't like to be openly affection.
 But you know he cares and he's sort of a softie underneath.

-Digital Photo Frames: Guys love these things - they're a combination gadget and useful item, and they can load tons of photos in them.
-Load it with an array of family and kid pictures, and especially include shots of him being a dad or granddad.
-The beauty of this gift is that outwardly, he can comment on the gadget element, and inwardly, he will be greatly touched by the photos and memories in it.
+Guys love these things—they're a combination gadget and useful item, and they can load tons of photos in them.
+Load his with an array of family and kid pictures, and especially include shots of him being a dad or granddad.
+The beauty of this gift is that outwardly, he can comment on the gadget element, and inwardly, he will be greatly touched by the photos and memories in it. digital frame

 Document your memories of that funny camping trip, the time you watched him teach the youngest child how to throw a ball, the trip to the hospital when you gave birth or the look on his face when he held your newborn child.
 These memories will show him you appreciate the love he gives you and the family and his role as father or grandfather.
 You don't have to put the warm-fuzzy words in the text if you don't want to (it's okay either way).
 The sentiment will still be quite evident through the time and care it took to create the book.